What is server security?

-System events such as logs from the firewall should be captured to ensure it is working as expected.
+You should capture system events such as logs from the firewall to ensure it is working as expected.

 - Track changes made to files

-Record changes made to sensitive files by comparing two versions of the same file side by side.
+Record changes made to sensitive files by comparing two versions of the same file.
 This will ensure that no unauthorised changes are made.

 - Monitoring and auditing all services running on the server

-Periodic auditing of running will ensure that no unused service is being used on the system.
-This will reduce the attack surface for a hacker.
+Periodic auditing of running will ensure that no unused service is used on the system.
+This will reduce the footprint for an attacker.

 Internet communication management

 - Turn off downloading of drivers over HTTP